exadel-inc/esl/src/modules/esl-event-listener/README.md

 `ESLSwipeEventTarget.for` is a simple and easy-to-use way to listen for swipe events on any element.

-`ESLSwipeEventTarget.for` creates a synthetic target and subscribes it to `swipe` events.
+`ESLSwipeEventTarget.for` creates a synthetic target that produces `swipe` events.
 It detects `pointerdown` and `pointerup` events and based on the distance (`threshold`) between start and end points and time (`timeout`) between `pointerdown` and `pointerup` events, triggers `swipe`, `swipe:left`, `swipe:right`, `swipe:up`, and `swipe:down` events on target element.